 The public records of the Wake County Public School System are governed by the state of North Carolina’s Public Records Act, General Statute 132.
-The Communications office is responsible for ensuring that all public records requests are handled in a timely and uniform manner.
+The Office of Family and Community Engagement is responsible for ensuring that all public records requests are handled in a timely and uniform manner.

 Public records include paper and electronic documents, emails, papers, letters, maps, books, photographs, films, sound recordings, magnetic or other tapes, electronic data-processing records, artifacts, or other documentary material, regardless of physical form or characteristics.

 How are the records collected?
-Requests for email records are collected from our computer email servers in an electronic format.
+Requests for email records are collected from our email archive.
 Requests for non-email records are collected from electronic and hardcopy sources.

 What is redacted?
-The most commonly redacted data are the names of children, or information that could be used to identify them -- special needs of a student or disciplinary actions.
-Other items that could need redaction are employee data and items that are protected by attorney-client privilege
+The most commonly redacted data are the names of children, or information that could be used to identify them.
+Other items that could need redaction are employee data and items that are protected by attorney-client privilege.

 Are public records requests themselves public records?
 Yes.